mousebrains/SUNRISE/pi4.setup.md

 15. Enable zeroconf/bonjour via AVAHI-DAEMON, `sudo apt install avahi-daemon`
 16. Add the sunrise group, `sudo addgroup sunrise`
 17. Add the primary user via the commands
-  - sudo adduser pat
+  - `sudo adduser pat`
-  - sudo usermod -aG sudo pat
+  - `sudo usermod -aG sudo pat`
-  - sudo usermod -aG sunrise pat
+  - `sudo usermod -aG sunrise pat`
 18. Logout of the ubuntu user
 19. Logback in to the new user, *pat*
 20. Delete the ubuntu user, `sudo deluser --remove-home ubuntu`
-21. Create the Dropbox and logs directories in ~pat, `mkdir -p Dropbox logs`
+21. Create the Dropbox and logs directories in ~pat, `mkdir Dropbox logs`
 22. Create the ssh key pair for talking to the shore side server, glidervm3, `ssh-keygen -b2048`
 23. Create the ssh config file, *~/.ssh/config* with the following content:
 <pre>